-for you.
+I want to share some thoughts with you around the benefits of “negative” thinking and choosing progress over complacency.
+I’ve ended the article with a few questions for you.
 I hope that you will set some time aside to consider them.

 I’ve come to believe that, while positive thinking has its place and can feel good, “negative” thinking does a better job of helping us face reality.
 A little focused exploration of what is not going well for us can be useful.

 When we live outside of our potential, we let ourselves and others down.
-This is an extremely heavy burden to carry isn’t it?
+This is an extremely heavy burden to carry, isn’t it?
 To cope, we numb the pain of our failures in a multitude of ways.

 There are no do-overs.
 Time will continue to march on whether or not we decide to choose progress over complacency.
 Our greatest commodity is our time.
-Yet, every day it is slipping away from us.
+Yet, every day our time is slipping away from us.
 The old adage that “if you don’t know where you are going any road will lead you there” is apt, it’s true.

 There is some comfort in identifying ourselves with the masses.
 It allows us to excuse our lack of progress.
-However, having chronic problems does not put us in a very exclusive club does it?
+However, having the same chronic problems that our inner circle has does not put us in a very exclusive club, does it?

 We cannot create something better for ourselves unless we first wake up.
-We need to take stock of where we are, even when this feels like “negative” thinking.
+We live our lives in robotic mode, doing the same thing day in and day out. we sleep through our days.
+But we need to take stock of where we are, even when this feels like “negative” thinking.

 Time will continue to pass by whether or not we commit to choosing progress over complacency.
-And eventually the time will come, for all of us, when we will look back at our lives and ask “did I fulfill my potential?”
+And eventually, the time will come, for all of us, when we will look back at our lives and ask “Did I fulfill my potential?”
 There will be no do-overs.

-I want to be clear that a “negative reality check” is not an excuse to dip into despondency, rather it is a launching pad for what else is possible for us.
+I want to be clear that a “negative reality check” is not an excuse to dip into despondency.
+It is not intended to make us depressed or make us feel anxious.
+A negative reality check really should be seen as a launching pad for what else is possible for us.
 Creating something better for ourselves begins with an honest assessment of where we are.
 Glossing over reality with positive thinking can result in staying stuck over the long haul.

 1. Has positive thinking kept you from honestly assessing your life?